AdrianBates/gogame/README.md

 # gogame

-A attempt at creating the rules of the game of Go.
+An attempt at creating the rules of the game of Go.